The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 Let rest another 40-45 minutes.
 Preheat your oven to 450 degrees Fahrenheit at this time.

-Once it has rested (Step 2), coat the top of the dough generously in olive oil (Step 3) and use your fingers to make deep dimples all over the bread (Step 4).
+Once it has rested (Step 2), coat the surface of the dough generously with 2-3 tablespoons of olive oil (Step 3) and use your fingers to make deep dimples all over the bread (Step 4).

 Time to Bake

-Remove from the oven, lightly spray with olive oil, and sprinkle with coarse sea salt.
+Remove from the oven, lightly spray with olive oil, and sprinkle with flaky sea salt.
+You can also garnish the top of the focaccia with fresh rosemary or any other dried or fresh herbs.

 Slice, serve, and enjoy!